freebasic/fbfrog/readme.txt

 - Allow -bi <file> or similar to insert a .bi file at the end of the output binding This can be used to add arbitrary FB code (e.g. complex defines)
-- astDumpPrettyDecl() should handle anonymous structs/unions/enums better currently it produces "struct " instead of "anonymous struct" or just "struct"
 - should remove the cppMainForTestingIfExpr().
 We don't need #if expr folding anymore since #ifs are always evaluated.
 The folding is only useful for initializer expressions etc, so it should be tested there only.